Paying for childcare

 The government will gradually replace employer supported childcare with a new tax free childcare scheme starting in 2017.

-The government is introducing a new tax-free childcare scheme for working families.
-This will start from 28 April 2017.
-It will initially apply to parents with a child under two years, but will be rolled out to other families during 2017.
+The government has a new tax-free childcare scheme for working families.
+This started on 28 April 2017.
+Initially the scheme is open only to families with a disabled child or to families with at least one child aged under four on 31/8/17.
+However, it will be rolled out to other families during 2017.

 Normally the maximum that the government will contribute is £2,000 per child per year, assuming you contribute £8,000.
 However, if a child is disabled, the maximum government contribution increases to £4,000 per year, assuming the parent contributes £16,000.